Deep Dive into LoRA: A Practical Exploration

 During inference:

-- Option 1: Compute $W_0 + BA$ once and use merged weights
+- Option 1: Compute once and use merged weights

-- Adapter swapping: Replace $BA$ with different adapters for different tasks
+- Adapter swapping: Replace with different adapters for different tasks

 Option 1: Merged Weights